 - 1. Repeated violations of Level II offenses. - 2.
-Not attending detention. - 3.
-Repeated violations of possession or use of tobacco or tobacco free products (including snuff, dissoluble tobacco, or electronic cigarettes).
+Not attending detention or repeatedly failing to attend detention or refusing to attend detention. - 3.
+Repeated violations of possession or use of tobacco or tobacco free products (including snuff, dissoluble tobacco).

-- 4. Bullying/Cyber bullying Discipline will be done following HB 1942 of the 82nd Legislature. - 5.
-Posting on social media while student is off campus and is not in attendance at a school sponsored event if the conduct results in a material or substantial disruption of the school environment or interference with school operations. - 6.
-Posting on social media while on school property, in attendance at a school sponsored event, or using school technology resources, if the conduct interferes with school operations or cause a disruption of the learning environment. - 7.
+- 4. Bullying or Cyber bullying Discipline will be administered following HB 1942 of the 82nd Legislature. - 5.
+Posting/Reposting on social media while student is off campus and is not in attendance at a school sponsored event if the conduct results in a material or substantial disruption of the school environment or interference with school operations. - 6.
+Posting/Reposting on social media while on school property, in attendance at a school sponsored event, or using school technology resources, if the conduct interferes with school operations or cause a disruption of the learning environment. - 7.
 Leaving the classroom, building, grounds, or assigned activity without permission. - 8.
 Repeated violation of the school district dress code. - 9.
-Using profane, obscene, indecent, or racially/ethnically offensive language and or physical gestures/symbols to other students or adults. - 10.
+Using profane, obscene, indecent, racially, or ethnically offensive language and or physical gestures or symbols to other students or adults. - 10.
 Insubordination or defiance of authority.
-Being disrespectful towards school personnel or refusing to comply with lawful requests or directions of school personnel. - 11.
-Truancy, excessive absences or tardies (3 unexcused absences in a four-week period or 10 unexcused absences in a six-month period). - 12.
+Being disrespectful towards school personnel or by refusing to comply with lawful requests or directions of school personnel. - 11.
+Truancy, excessive absences or tardies (3 unexcused absences in a four-week period or 10 unexcused absences in a six-month period).
+Including repeated early dismissals at the elementary school level. - 12.
 Altering school records or documents, or forgery of a name on school documents. - 13.
-Criminal Mischief/Vandalism to or defacing school property. - a.
+Criminal Mischief or Vandalism to or defacing school property. - a.
 13.1 Class C Misdemeanor \$100 - b.
 13.2 Class B Misdemeanor \$100 to less than \$750 - c.
 13.3 Class A Misdemeanor \$750 to less than \$2,500 - d.
 State Jail Felony \$2,500 to less than \$30,000 - 14.
-Engaging in public displays of affection (PDA) - 15.
+Repeated engagement in public displays of affection (PDA). - 15.
 Exhibiting or using electronic communication device(s) or cellular telephones during the instructional day in violation of Board Policy FNCE (LOCAL).
 [Repeated violations of cell phone usage can result in loss of privilege of carrying cell phones.] - 16.
 Throwing or irresponsible use of objects that can cause bodily injury or damage to property. - 17.
 Exhibiting any unacceptable or unwanted physical contact that could but does not result in injury. - 18.
 Recklessness in an automobile on campus. - 19.
 Damaging property of others. - 20.
 Possessing a pocketknife, or a look-alike weapon. - 21.
 Violation of BISD Telecommunication Acceptable Use Policy. - 22.
 Threats, oral, written, or electronic, to do bodily harm to another, or to the property of another. - 23.
-Posting or distributing unauthorized/inappropriate illegal materials, (paper or electronic) on school premises. - 24.
+Posting or distributing unauthorized or inappropriate illegal materials, (paper or electronic) on school premises. - 24.
 Possession of fireworks or any flammable device, including lighters. - 25.
 Discharging air horns or odor emitting devices. - 26.
 Fighting. - 27.
 Theft. - 28.
 Enter, without authorization, district facilities that are not open for operations.